 Prescription Drugs Coverage

-What Are The Benefits Of Pet Insurance?
+What Are The Benefits Of A Pet Insurance Policy?

 Pet medical insurance coverage benefits are peace of mind and financial protection if your pet becomes ill or injured.
 With insurance, you can choose the level of coverage that best meets your needs and budget, and you will have peace of mind knowing that your pet is protected.

-Certain breeds of dogs and cats are prone to specific health conditions.
+- Breed-Specific, Congenital, and Genetic Conditions: Certain breeds of dogs and cats are prone to specific health conditions.
 For example, Boxers are susceptible to hip dysplasia, and Golden Retrievers are prone to cancer.
 Some insurance companies offer breed-specific coverage for these conditions.
 Additionally, many pet plans cover congenital and genetic conditions.

-Cancer is one of the leading causes of death in pets.
+- Cancer Treatment Coverage: Cancer is one of the leading causes of death in pets.
 Pet insurance can help cover the costs of your pet’s cancer treatment, including chemotherapy, radiation, and more.

-Routine care can prevent preventable conditions like vaccinations and flea/tick prevention.
+- Preventable Conditions: Routine care can prevent preventable conditions like vaccinations and flea/tick prevention.
 In addition, some pet plans cover avoidable conditions.

-Orthopedic conditions are those that affect the bones or joints.
+- Orthopedic Conditions: Orthopedic conditions are those that affect the bones or joints.
 They can include conditions like hip dysplasia, elbow dysplasia, and more.
 Many pet plans cover orthopedic conditions.